felixlopz/hubrise-test-task/content/apps/uber-eats/en/faqs.md

 ---
-title: FAQ
+title: FAQs
 position: 7
 layout: documentation
 meta:
-  title: Connect Uber Eats to HubRise - FAQ
+  title: FAQs | Uber Eats | HubRise
   description: FAQs on connecting Uber Eats with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---